 |Metro Area||Annual Mean Salary||Employment|

-Top 4 Graduate Schools with Health Science Graduate Programs in Buffalo
+Schools with Graduate Programs for Health Science in Buffalo

 University at Buffalo